Born in Edinburgh, he was the son of the marble-cutter and sculptor

 William Mossman I

-and brother of
+and the brother of sculptors

 William Mossman II